bgoonz/docs-collection/github/code-security/secure-coding/using-codeql-code-scanning-with-your-existing-ci-system/installing-codeql-cli-in-your-ci-system.md

 ---
 title: Installing CodeQL CLI in your CI system
 shortTitle: Install CodeQL CLI
-intro: 'You can install the {% data variables.product.prodname_codeql_cli %} and use it to perform {% data variables.product.prodname_codeql %} {% data variables.product.prodname_code_scanning %} in a third-party continuous integration system.'
+intro: "You can install the {% data variables.product.prodname_codeql_cli %} and use it to perform {% data variables.product.prodname_codeql %} {% data variables.product.prodname_code_scanning %} in a third-party continuous integration system."
-product: '{% data reusables.gated-features.code-scanning %}'
+product: "{% data reusables.gated-features.code-scanning %}"
 miniTocMaxHeadingLevel: 3
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '>=3.1'
+  ghes: ">=3.1"
   ghae: next
 type: how_to
 topics: